(323) 605-7769

 Here’s how you do them:

-1. Begin by lying on your back with your thoracic spine (mid back) against a foam rolling device.
+1. Begin by lying on your back with your thoracic spine (mid back) resting on a foam roller.
 Your butt should be on the floor, your knees should be bent.

 2. Second, place your hands around the back of your head for support.
 Your elbows and forearms should be positioned close to your face.